Our History - Over 40 Years as Vancouver Island Ecotourism Specialists

 In 2005, after 17 years of ownership and even longer involvement, Rupert moved on to spend more time with his young family and full-time consulting as a professional biologist specializing in watershed restoration – he now owns Current Environmental Consulting.
 He continues to work with the Kyuquot community and area, and is back to the West Coast Expeditions camp, Spring Island, and the Kyuquot area each summer for his own family adventures.
 Kyuquot and Spring Island are a part of him, and continue to reflect his signature inputs.

 With Rupert’s change of focus, Mike Simpson, a guide with West Coast Expeditions since 2002, bought the company to keep the magic of our Spring Island site and experiences alive.
 Together with his wife and assistant kayak guide, Kim Letson, they breathed fresh energy into the infrastructure and comfort of our base camp systems and shared an infectious and welcoming love of the place to anyone who came within hailing distance.
-By the turn of the last century, West Coast Expeditions was now almost exclusively self-propelled, focusing primarily on sea kayaking tours and instruction.
+By the turn of the last century, West Coast Expeditions was now almost exclusively self-propelled, focusing primarily on sea kayaking tours and instruction as a tool for connecting people with this incredible west coast area.

 Very sadly, Mike passed away in February 2007 after a brief struggle with a late-diagnosed brain tumour.
 He is genuinely missed.
 For the next season, Kim ran the company together with son Brian, friend Paul, and long-time WCE lead guide, operations manager, and close friend, David Pinel.